llm-workflow-engine/llm-workflow-engine/README.md

 ## Highlights

 🤖 **Programmable ChatGPT**.
-The ChatGPT Wrapper lets you use the powerful ChatGPT bot in your _Python scripts_ or on the _command line_, making it easy to leverage its functionality into your projects.
+The ChatGPT Wrapper lets you use the powerful ChatGPT/GPT4 bot in your _Python scripts_ or on the _command line_, making it easy to leverage its functionality into your projects.

 💬 **Runs in Shell**.
-You can call and interact with ChatGPT in the terminal.
+You can call and interact with ChatGPT/GPT4 in the terminal.

 💻  **Supports official ChatGPT API**.
 Make API calls directly to the OpenAI ChatGPT endpoint.

 🐍 **Python API**.
-The ChatGPT Wrapper is a Python library that lets you use ChatGPT in your Python scripts.
+The ChatGPT Wrapper is a Python library that lets you use ChatGPT/GPT4 in your Python scripts.

 🐳 **Docker image**.
 The ChatGPT Wrapper is also available as a docker image. (experimental)